ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Writing a node class library is more confusing than it needs to be.
 Here’s a guide</blockquote>

 <h3>3.
-Using TypeScript with React Native: Best Practices - <a href="https://medium.com/@aneeqa-k25/using-typescript-with-react-native-best-practices-1f3738aff8e9" target="_blank" rel="noopener noreferrer">link</a></h3>
+TypeScript Interview Questions - <a href="https://medium.com/@nabendu82/typescript-interview-questions-80d4bb1e9733" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aneeqa Khan`**
+✍️ **posted by `Nabendu Biswas`**

-<blockquote>TypeScript has rapidly become a favourite among developers for building robust, scalable, and maintainable applications.
-Combined with…</blockquote>
+<blockquote>Nowadays most modern ReactJS and NodeJS apps are created using TypeScript.
+Angular was already having it in-built.
+So, you go for a Reactt…</blockquote>

 <h3>4.
-Promise.all vs for…of: Asynchronous JavaScript 🦈 - <a href="https://medium.com/@sharqiewicz/promise-all-vs-for-of-asynchronous-javascript-afd52812905a" target="_blank" rel="noopener noreferrer">link</a></h3>
+Leveling Up: From JavaScript to TypeScript for Beginners - <a href="https://medium.com/@wesmith314/a-beginners-guide-to-typescript-supercharge-your-javascript-af5489e52c91" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kacper Szarkiewicz`**
+✍️ **posted by `Wesley Smith`**

-<blockquote>🦈 Hi I am Sharqi!
-In JavaScript, Promise.all allows multiple promises to be executed concurrently, waiting for all to complete before…</blockquote>
+<blockquote>As a bootcamp graduate, I was constantly on the lookout for technologies that could help me land that coveted first job.
+However, I soon…</blockquote>

 <h3>5.
 The Power of NonNullable<T> in TypeScript - <a href="https://medium.com/@gabrielairiart.gi/the-power-of-nonnullable-t-in-typescript-9cf156beb8da" target="_blank" rel="noopener noreferrer">link</a></h3>